 At home I try to avoid the use of as many artificial substances as practical.
 Candles are an area where I do not compromise.
 To me, the lighting of a candle retains a ritual like feeling, a way of leading a simpler life, and so it feels right to use something pure and derived from nature.

-Made in Alston in Cumbria, by the inimitable Ted Thompson and his team, these beautiful candles have a natural tapered shape, the result of the process by which they are made, properly crafted by hand.
-The range starts from just £6 for two stunning tapers perfect for dinner parties.
-You can shop the range here.
+Made in Alston in Cumbria, by the inimitable Ted Thompson and his team, these beautiful candles have a natural tapered shape, the result of the process by which they are made, properly crafted by hand using beeswax.

-I instantly fell in love with this range, straight away evoking wild walks on Cornish moors, or brushing against autumnal hedgerows on a lazy afternoon wonder.
-Sweetly scented wax is poured by hand into beautiful terracotta pots, that beg to be filled with herbs once the wax has given way.
-Starting from £5.99 for the smallest size, this candle makes a lovely gift too.
-Find the range here.
+I instantly fell in love with this range, straight away evoking wild walks on Cornish moors, or brushing against autumnal hedgerows on a lazy afternoon wander.